Aks-stack/Movie-app/README.md

-# Title: Movie Streaming Web App with React and Redux
+# Movie Streaming Web App with React and Redux

 ## Description:

 This project is a web application for browsing and potentially streaming movies.
 It's built with React.js for a performant and user-friendly interface, and Redux for efficient state management.

-## Features (Consider adding specific features your app offers):
+## Features:

 Movie Browsing: Explore a comprehensive collection of movies from a reliable source TMDB API.